pmean/build-website/text/06/StoppingRules.md

 > irreversible disability, unless it can be shown that this event was
 > unrelated to participation in the clinical trial.*

-The last provision is important, because you shouldn\'t end a drug trial if your patient dies while climbing Mount Everest.
+The last provision is important, because you shouldn't end a drug trial if your patient dies while climbing Mount Everest.

 If the risks and benefits are both large, then perhaps you need to do an